Riccardo Calafiori: International career

 On 3 September 2021, Calafiori made his debut with the Italy U21 squad, playing as a substitute in the qualifying match against Luxembourg, which Italy won 3–0.
 On 23 May 2024, he received his first official call-up to the Italy senior national team, being included in the preliminary squad for UEFA Euro 2024 by manager Luciano Spalletti.
 He debuted for the senior team on 4 June, coming on as a substitute for Federico Dimarco in the 85th minute of a goalless friendly draw against Turkey in Bologna.

 Having subsequently been confirmed in the final squad for UEFA Euro 2024, Calafiori made his competitive debut on 15 June, starting in a 2–1 victory over Albania in the group stage; at 22 years and 27 days, he became the second-youngest defender to play for Italy in the UEFA European Championship, behind only Paolo Maldini.
 He scored an own goal in Italy's 1–0 defeat to Spain in their second match.
 In their final group stage match against Croatia, he assisted Mattia Zaccagni's stoppage-time equaliser in a 1–1 draw that sent Italy through to the round of 16 with a second-place finish.
-However, he also received a booking during the match, which ruled him out of Italy's second round fixture against Switzerland, after which Italy were eliminated from the tournament following a 2–0 defeat.
+However, he also received a booking during the match, which ruled him out of Italy's second-round fixture against Switzerland, in which Italy were eliminated from the tournament via 2–0 defeat.

 Style of play

 A left-footed defender, Calafiori started out playing as a left-back or left-sided wing-back, before being shifted to a centre-back role during his spell at Bologna, under manager Thiago Motta, due to his ability to start attacking plays from the back with his passing range, establishing himself as one of the best defenders in Serie A during the 2023–24 season.
 Tactically, he is capable of playing in a back three or a back four, and is known for his anticipation, as well as his aggressive and physical style when putting pressure on opponents.

 A quick and powerful player, he has been mainly praised for his technique and his shooting prowess from distance, while also being known for his ball-carrying ability.
 His height also makes him effective in aerial duels.
 As a full-back, he was capable of getting forward to provide crosses from the touchline, or assisting his team defensively with his quick recoveries.
 Considered to be one of the most promising Italian talents of his generation, he was included in The Guardian's 2019 Next Generation list of the 60 best young talents in world football, before being named as one of UEFA's "50 for the future" in 2021.